Analysing and visualising bike-sharing demand with outliers: Clustering stations by spatial usage patterns

-These values of $\rho_{\tau}$ are chosen to illustrate the clustering for two reasons: (i) $\rho_{\tau}=-1$ indicates that all initially connected edges stay in place.
-In fact, the minimum correlation observed is -0.57, and any threshold between -1 and -0.57 results in all edges of the MST remaining in place. (ii) 90\% of the observed correlations lie between 0 and 0.3, therefore the values of $\rho_{\tau}$ = 0, 0.15, and 0.3 demonstrate the clustering when the threshold is close to the minimum, mean, and maximum correlations.
+Figure~\ref{fig-clust_output} visualises the outcome from four different values of \(\rho_{\tau}\).
+These values of \(\rho_{\tau}\) are chosen to illustrate the clustering for two reasons: (i) \(\rho_{\tau}=-1\) indicates that all initially connected edges stay in place.
+In fact, the minimum correlation observed is -0.57, and any threshold between -1 and -0.57 results in all edges of the MST remaining in place. (ii) 90\% of the observed correlations lie between 0 and 0.3, therefore the values of \(\rho_{\tau}\) = 0, 0.15, and 0.3 demonstrate the clustering when the threshold is close to the minimum, mean, and maximum correlations.

-Figure \ref{fig:clust_output} can be used by analysts to determine the most appropriate threshold, depending on which aspect of planning they are considering.
-Figure \ref{fig:clust_output}a shows which terminals are clustered together.
-If an analyst has expert knowledge regarding which terminals are likely to behave similarly, they can cross-check with the clustering and choose the threshold which supports this decision.
-Figure \ref{fig:clust_output}b visualises the sizes the clusters that each terminal belongs to, demonstrating the non-uniform distribution of cluster size across the geographic area.
+Figure~\ref{fig-clust_output} can be used by analysts to determine the most appropriate threshold, depending on which aspect of planning they are considering.
+Figure~\ref{fig-clust_output}(a) shows how the number of clusters (and edges) changes with the choice of clustering threshold - with little difference seen between a threshold of -1 and 0.
+By inspecting which stations are clustered together, if an analyst has expert knowledge regarding which stations are likely to behave similarly, they can cross-check with the clustering and choose the threshold which supports this decision.
+Figure~\ref{fig-clust_output}(b) visualises the sizes the clusters that each station belongs to, demonstrating the non-uniform distribution of cluster size across the geographic area.
 This can also be used to determine an appropriate threshold.
-For example, if an analyst is interested in the general demand patterns of central D.C., they can choose a threshold that highlights all of central D.C. in a single large cluster e.g. $\rho_{\tau}$=0.
-In contrast, if the analyst is more interested in obtaining clusters of similar size, Figure \ref{fig:clust_output}b(iv) would guide them towards a higher threshold.
+For example, if an analyst is interested in the general demand patterns of central D.C., they can choose a threshold that highlights all of central D.C. in a single large cluster e.g.~\(\rho_{\tau}\)=0.
+In contrast, if the analyst is more interested in obtaining clusters of similar size, Figure~\ref{fig-clust_output}(b-iv) would guide them towards a higher threshold.

-Across all thresholds, the terminals closer to the centre of D.C. form a larger cluster, with those further away from the centre branching into smaller clusters.
-Clearly, the choice of threshold values $\rho_{\tau}$ impacts the precise clustering results.
+Across all thresholds, the stations closer to the centre of D.C. form a larger cluster, with those further away from the centre branching into smaller clusters.
+Clearly, the choice of threshold values \(\rho_{\tau}\) impacts the precise clustering results.